 Yet he didn't do that.
 He clearly wants to defend the legitimacy of the analogy, and putting aside his specific case these analogies keep on being made by Jews even in full knowledge of their reception.
-And I think a lot of us a kind of at a loss as to why.
+And I think a lot of us are kind of at a loss as to why.
 What makes this analogy so important, that it must be stuck to no matter the reaction from the African-American community (including African-American Jews)?
 Why do Jews -- and Kogen is by no means alone here -- insist on couching their anti-antisemitism appeals via analogy to the Black experience?
 What makes that move so popular?
 What drives it?

 I think I can answer these related questions.
-The reason this analogy is so popular comes at the confluence of two beliefs the are deeply-held in many portions of the Jewish community -- one which is reasonable and understandable, the other which is fictive and toxic.
+The reason this analogy is so popular comes at the confluence of two beliefs that are deeply-held in many portions of the Jewish community -- one which is reasonable and understandable, the other which is fictive and toxic.

 The reasonable belief is the fear that articulating the rights of Jews-qua-Jews will not suffice to persuade non-Jewish listeners that those rights ought to be defended.
 That is, even if it were effectively communicated to the listener how important these religious symbols and practices are to observant Orthodox Jews, many would still be at best indifferent to the argument because they do not take protecting Jews to be a sufficiently important motivation in of itself.
 The fear is that, upon hearing "(Orthodox) Jews are marginalized in X way", the response will be a shrug (or worse): "So what?
 What do I care about what happens to Jews?"